OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC 23894 (AI risk management) covers this in A.8 Privacy.
 Gap: covers this control fully, with a brief section on the idea

 - **#SHORTRETAIN** (development-time and runtime).
 Short retain: Remove or anonymize data once it is no longer needed, or when legally required (e.g., due to privacy laws), to minimize the risk of data leakage.

+  Limiting the retention period of data can be seen as a special form of data minimization.
+Privacy regulations typically require personal data to be removed when it is no longer needed for the purpose for which it was collected.
+Sometimes exceptions need to be made because of other rules (e.g. to keep a record of proof).
+Apart from these regulations, it is a general best practice to remove any sensitive data when it is no longer of use, to reduce the impact of a data leak.

   Links to standards:

   - Not covered yet in ISO/IEC standards.